googlegenomics/gcp-variant-transforms/docs/bigquery_to_vcf.md

   --command-line "${COMMAND}"
 ```

-In addition, the following optional flags are provided:
+In addition, the following optional flags can be specified in the `COMMAND`
+argument in the above script:
 * `--representative_header_file`: If provided, meta-information from the
   provided file (e.g., INFO, FORMAT, FILTER, etc) will be added into the
   `output_file`.
 Otherwise, the meta-information is inferred from the BigQuery